 WaterBoost- Slimline EXT

-The slimline range is ideal for 3-5 bedroom houses, with poor water pressure and flow and where floor space is limited.
+| Best for | 3–5 bedroom homes with poor pressure and limited floor space |

 6 products